 Research Data Folder on GitHub

-(Do we need to reorganize all data from design and research into this before submission?)

 OUTLINE OF THE PROBLEM

 The problem our team has set out to solve is a problem faced by people of all races, creed, and social standing in all parts of the world.
 There are very few things as universally important to humankind as the care of our children.
 In the technological age of today, people are increasingly turning to gadgets and tech to help solve our everyday problems.